 9. Buy drinks in bulk!
 I was spending like $5 a day on drinks at my work’s vending machine!
 That is $1,300 a year!
 Now I have a case of water (I can’t drink the water at work – its horrible!) in my trunk and I bring a la criox.

-10. Get the mint app.
-It’s a website that organizes and categorizes your spending for you.
+10. Get the Status Money App.
+It’s a website that organizes and categorizes your spending for you and you can see how you stack up to your peers!
 You can have multiple cards/accounts in one app & it automatically categorizes the items for you.
 You can also put your budget in there!

 11. Wait until clothes go on SALE!
 They all will.
 I put things in my cart/favorites and wait until they go on sale to buy.